 5) Stoner Accountability

-Being a responsible stoner means to be accountable for your actions and responsibilities.
+Being a responsible stoner means being accountable for your actions and responsibilities.
 Life comes first.
 The people who depend on you, the life you created for yourself and/or family.

 You need to show up and be present.
 If cannabis is taking over your life you should reconsider if you should be using the drug.
 If cannabis blends into your life and you are accountable for your decisions, and you live your life, keep on smoking.

 6) Spirituality - yes I think we need it

 Life can be lonely and unforgiving at times.
 I find believing there is something bigger than us gives bigger meaning to our life on our earth.
 I find solace in my faith.